programs-forensic-engineering-990x358

 Accredited Forensic Engineering Programs

-Forensic engineers are the specialists who investigate when a building or structure fails.
-A forensic engineer can be the one that determines what materials or missteps caused a bridge to collapse or a building to crumble.
-With this information, legal action may be taken against the owner or construction company behind the building, meaning, like other forensic occupations, forensic engineers have a job that intersects with the legal system.
+Forensic engineers are specialists who investigate when a building or structure fails.
+They can determine what materials or missteps caused a bridge to collapse or a building to crumble.
+With this information, legal action may be taken against the owner or construction company behind the building.
+Like other forensic occupations, forensic engineers have a job that intersects with the legal system.

 Forensic engineers may also simply need to aid an attorney in an engineering matter or incident that needs legal resolution.
 These engineers often make use of trace evidence from the scene of an incident and then use their analysis, investigative skills, and engineering expertise to determine what actually happened and where the fault lies.
 This aspect of engineering can lead to the type of interesting career that some engineering students may be looking for.